Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### Upcoming activities

+ICLR 2024: Area Chair

+### Recent activities

+August 2023: I gave an invited talk at the minisymposium Geometric methods in machine learning and data analysis at the [10th International Congress on Industrial and Applied Mathematics (ICIAM 2023)](https://iciam2023.org/), in Tokyo, Japan

+June 2023: I gave an invited talk at the workshop [DEEP LEARNING: Theory, Algorithms, and Applications (DL 2023)](https://dl2023.fbk.eu/), in Trento, Italy

-May 2023: I will give a tutorial talk at the [Second European Summer School on Quantum AI (EQAI 2023)](http://eqai.eu/), in Udine, Italy
+May 2023: I gave a tutorial talk at the [Second European Summer School on Quantum AI (EQAI 2023)](http://eqai.eu/), in Udine, Italy

 NeurIPS 2023: Area Chair

-### Recent activities

 ICML 2023: Area Chair